-Periods when platelets are stored out with 20 - 24 ${\rm °C}\,$ and/or without agitation should be kept to a minimum.
+Periods when platelets are stored out with 20 - 24 °C and/or without agitation should be kept to a minimum.

-However, if deviations from the current guidance do occur, a risk assessment must be performed to consider the use or discard of the affected components.
+In exceptional circumstances, if deviations from the current guidance have occurred, a risk assessment must be performed to consider the use or discard of the affected components.
 The following advice may be helpful during this process.